IBM/starcraft2-replay-analysis/README.md

 ## 4. Add the replay file

 #### Add the replay to the notebook
-Use "Find and Add Data" (look for the 10/01 icon) and its "Files" tab.
+Use `Find and Add Data` (look for the `10/01` icon) and its `Files` tab.
 From there you can click
-"browse" and add a .SC2Replay file from your computer.
+`browse` and add a .SC2Replay file from your computer.

 ![Flow](doc/source/images/add_file.png)

 #### Create an empty cell
-Use the "+" button above to create an empty cell to hold the inserted code and credentials.
-You can put this cell at the top or anywhere before "Load the replay".
+Use the `+` button above to create an empty cell to hold the inserted code and credentials.
+You can put this cell at the top or anywhere before `Load the replay`.

 #### Insert to code
-After you add the file, use its "Insert to code" drop-down menu.
+After you add the file, use its `Insert to code` drop-down menu.
 Make sure your active cell is the empty one created earlier.
-Select "Insert StringIO object" from the drop-down menu.
+Select `Insert StringIO object` from the drop-down menu.

 ![Flow](doc/source/images/insert_to_code.png)